Kiwix JS Windows

 To use this app, you will need to obtain/download one or more archives (called ZIM archives).
 You can download them in this app (see Usage below), or if you know someone with an archive you want, you can also share archives, e.g. on a USB stick.
 Archives are available in many different languages for resources such as Wikipedia, WikiMed, Wiktionary, Wikivoyage, Project Gutenberg, TED Talks, Stackexchange, etc. You can access this virtual offline encyclopaedia even if you are undertaking a long plane journey, hiking, and travelling or living in areas with weak or non-existent Internet access.

 Offline archives use the OpenZIM format.
-This app is regularly tested with a range of different archives, and works with almost all of them -- but note that our main focus is on Wikipedia-related archives (Wikipedia, Wikivoyage, WikiMed, Wiktionary).
-There is provisional support for Zimit archives: for more information on Zimit and how to make your own ZIM archives, see youzim.it.
-Zimit archives usually work best in browsers/frameworks that support Service Worker mode (see below).
+This app is regularly tested with a range of different archives, and works with almost all of them, depending on the capabilities of your browser or framework.
+There is now full support for Zimit archives, including preliminary support for next-generation Zimit v2.
+For more information on Zimit and how to make your own ZIM archives, see youzim.it.
+Zimit classic archives usually work best in browsers/frameworks that support Service Worker mode (see below).

 You can search through the titles of articles in each archive to find the one you want, or view all the article titles with the ZIM Archive Index (see Title search).
 There is experimental support for full-text search in the PWA and Electron apps (for ZIM archives that include a full-text index).
 Please note that UWP and NWJS apps are not yet supported.